 Touch tanks provide that behind the scenes feel and there are lots of other exciting sea life to see like eels, fish and very curious crabs

 Tips: Open daily from 10am to 5pm.
 Ticket prices are $14 (adult); $10 senior; $7(age 4-17), 3 and under are free.
 Family passes are $50.
 The aquarium occasionally has education events, visit their Facebook page for an upcoming event.

-After your time at the aquarium, head over the Ukeedogs for a specialty hot dog and a drink ( I chose the local kombucha).
-It’s a short three-minute walk from the aquarium.
+After your time at the aquarium, head over to Ukeedogs, a short 3-minute walk away, for a specialty hot dog and a drink.

 Tip: If you are visiting in March, keep an eye out for whales.
 You might be tempted to go out on the rocks, but it is strongly advised to stay on the trail.